wilsonckm/portfolio/README.md

 ### Commit 6 and 7
 Updated media query and added links/icons

 ### Commit 8
-Adjusted spacing, css for images, classes to separate specific images/portraits.
+Adjusted spacing, css for images, and classes to separate specific images/portraits.